 You might find that you need to improve your site’s performance to be able to compete or you might already have the upper hand.

-You can find the Core Web Vitals scores and assess the overall performance of your own site as well as your competitors’ using Google PageSpeed Insights.
+You can find the Core Web Vitals scores and assess the overall performance of your own site as well as your competitors’ using Google PageSpeed Insights or Website Checker.

 Simply paste the URL into Google PageSpeed Insights and hit “Analyze”